 We covered several topics of which one was 'people who help us'.
-We invited the fire brigade who came with their engine and excited the children.
+We invited the Community Police and The fire and Rescue Services who came with their fire engine and excited the children.
 They first explained how to keep safe and what number to call in case of emergency.
 They also showed the children how they dress to keep safe and then allowed the children to use the hose in the fields and sounded the siren to excite them even further.

-We also, as we do every year, decorated a tree in St. Andrews church and the topic was 'Neverland'.
-Thank you to the children who worked hard, making those decorations.
+We also, as we do every year, decorated a tree in St. Andrews church and the topic was 'Five little snowmen'.
+Thank you to the children who worked hard, making the decorations.

 Before we knew, it was time to get ready for Christmas. baking cakes and decorating them was fun.
 There was glitter every where, making crowns, stockings and cards.

-The last day of the term, parents were invited to our Nativity and we were proud of the children and their performance and also to see so many parents and relatives who came to support this event.
+The last day of the term, parents were invited to our Nativity.
+We were proud of the children and their performance and also to see so many parents and relatives who came to support this event.

 We look forward to seeing all the children to yet another exciting Spring Term.